yarnpkg/berry/docs/workspaces-constraints.md

 The following constraints are a good starting point to figure out how to write your owns.
 If you build others that would be a good fit for this section, open a PR and we'll add them here!

+> **Quick note about the Prolog syntax**
+>
+> Be aware that in prolog `X :- Y` basically means "X is true for each Y that's
+> true".
+Similarly, know that UpperCamelCase names are variables that get
+> "replaced" by every compatible value possible.
+Finally, the special variable
+> name `_` simply discard the parameter value.

 **Prevent all workspaces from depending on a specific package**